2017 CRISP Annual Lecture to be delivered by Rosemary Agnew the former Scottish Information Commissioner.

 The European Commission funded ASSERT project is looking to recruit experts in ‘societal security’ to a new expert database.
 Membership of the database is free and provides experts with opportunities to keep up to date with latest developments in societal security, to interact and share knowledge with other experts in societal security, and to participate in a fully funded certified ‘Masterclass in Societal Security’.
 Information about how to join the ASSERT database and further information about the ASSERT project can be found on the ASSERT website.
 Please note that to join the ASSERT database you are required to read the ASSERT Database Processing Statement.

 Professor William Webster has been appointed Chair of the independent Ethics Advisory Board of the European Commission funded MOSAIC project.
 The ‘MOSAIC Multi-Modal Situation Assessment & Analytics Platform’ project seeks to integrate surveillance and intelligence systems into a decision support tool to be used by practitioners.
-Further information about the MOSAIC project can be found on the project’s website.

 The final conference of the Living in Surveillance Societies (LiSS) COST Action will take place in Brussels on the 30-31 May 2013.
 The conference represents the culmination of the LiSS Action, which has been led and managed from the Stirling Management School.
 The programme for the event incorporates academic presentations and discussions, as well as some short surveillance films and a surveillance sandpit.